General Contractor

 Texas

 The state of Texas imposes no state-level license requirements on general contractors.
-However, many specialties like plumbing, well-drilling, and HVAC do require state-level licenses with the Texas Department of Licensing and Regulation.
+However, many specialties like plumbing, well-drilling, and HVAC require state-level licenses with the Texas Department of Licensing and Regulation.

 Reference